 Explore the Advanced Standing J.D.
 Program

-Admission with Advanced Standing allows graduates of foreign law schools the chance to transfer up to 29 credits from these programs to the J.D. program at the MSU College of Law.
-This unique option can dramatically reduce the time and cost of getting a Juris Doctor, while allowing students the same benefits of a traditional three-year Juris Doctor.
+Graduates of an in-person foreign law degree program may apply for admission consideration through the Advanced Standing J.D.
+Program (ASJD).
+The ASJD allows the potential to transfer up to 29 credits from the in-person law degree program towards the traditional J.D.
+Program.
+The unique opportunity may dramatically reduce the time (two-years) and cost of acquiring a J.D., while allowing students the same benefits of a traditional three-year J.D.

 Students admitted to the Advanced Standing J.D. program must complete all J.D. curricular requirements, but have the flexibility to customize their academic program to meet their individual career goals.

-For students who wish to take a U.S. bar examination, the Advanced Standing J.D. offers stronger preparation than the one-year LL.M. degree, while adding only one additional year of study.
+For students who wish to take a U.S. bar examination, the ASJD offers preparation greater than a one-year LL.M. degree, while adding only one additional year of study.

-Given vast differences in grading systems, grading scales, program length and course requirements at law schools around the world, each individual candidate’s academic record will be examined closely to determine how many credits may transfer to the J.D.
+Given vast differences in grading systems, grading scales, program length and course requirements at law schools around the world, each individual candidate’s academic record will be examined closely to determine how many and which course credits will be accepted toward the J.D.
 Program.
-Credits from LL.M. programs abroad and in the United States cannot be transferred to the J.D. program at MSU Law.
-The only exception is that up to 12 credits may be transferred to the J.D. from the MSU Law on-campus LL.M. programs, in certain circumstances.
+Credits from LL.M. programs abroad and in the United States will not be transferred toward the J.D. program at MSU Law.

 While a maximum of 29 credits may be accepted toward the J.D.
 Program, upon evaluation by the College of Law, some students may be granted fewer transfer credits.